Sustainable Tips for Alsace Christmas Market Road Trip

 Special Christmas Events in Obernai

 Obernai has many special events, including Christmas concerts in December and the town’s impromptu appearances of Christmas characters such as Santa and St. Nick.
 Christmas carols and stories happen on the days surrounding Christmas.
-Ask about your accommodation for the events during your stay.
+Ask your accommodation for the events during your stay.

 Where to Stay in Obernai for Christmas